heyuall/desktop_app_-checking_attendance-/README.md

 # desktop_app_-checking_attendance
-using opencv, python and pyqt
+- Using opencv, python and pyqt
-checking attendance by facial recognition.
+- Checking attendance by facial recognition.